HungryProton/scatter/README.md

 ## Installation
 + Clone this repository in your addons folder
++ If you downloaded the GitHub archive, make sure to **rename the folder**, it must be called `scatter`, not scatter-master.
 + Navigate to **Project -> Project Settings -> Plugin** and enable the **Scatter** plugin

 ## Getting started